Martin Lukeman

-Martin Daniel Lukeman (born 26 March 1985) is an English professional darts player who competes in Professional Darts Corporation (PDC) events.
+Martin Lukeman (born 26 March 1985) is an English professional darts player who competes in Professional Darts Corporation (PDC) events.
 Nicknamed "Smash", he reached his first PDC major final at the 2024 Grand Slam of Darts, finishing as runner-up to Luke Littler.

-He finished as runner-up at the 2022 German Darts Grand Prix on the PDC European Tour.

-Lukeman won a title on the Challenge Tour in 2015.
+He finished as runner-up at the 2022 German Darts Grand Prix on the PDC European Tour, and was a quarter-finalist at the 2022 World Grand Prix and the 2024 UK Open.
+Lukeman also won a title on the PDC Challenge Tour in 2015.

 Career

+2017–2021

 Lukeman managed to reach the last 16 of the 2017 UK Open.
 After last-leg wins against Matt Padgett and Rob Hewson, he defeated Chris Dobey 10–5 in the fourth round, before losing 10–3 to Ian White in the fifth round.

 Lukeman secured a two-year PDC Tour Card at UK Qualifying School in February 2021, sealing his professional status with a day to spare.

+2022

 Lukeman reached his maiden PDC European Tour final at the 2022 German Darts Grand Prix by defeating Adam Gawlas, Gabriel Clemens, Keane Barry, Martin Schindler and Damon Heta.
 He faced Luke Humphries in the final, and was beaten 8–2.
+This helped him qualify for his World Matchplay debut, where he lost 10–4 to James Wade.

+At the World Grand Prix in October, Lukeman defeated fifth seed James Wade and Ross Smith to reach his first PDC major quarter-final.
+He was denied a place in the semi-finals, losing 3–2 to Nathan Aspinall.

+2023–2024

+In his tournament debut at the 2023 PDC World Championship, Lukeman defeated Nobuhiro Yamamoto 3–0 before losing 3–1 to 29th seed Martin Schindler.
+He won his opening match of the following year's World Championship 3–1 against Haupai Puha, but lost to Damon Heta by the same scoreline in the second round.
+He was a semi-finalist at Players Championship 2, losing in a deciding leg to Ryan Searle.
+He reached the quarter-finals of the UK Open in March following victories over Jermaine Wattimena, Leonard Gates, Danny Noppert and Gary Anderson; he was beaten 10–5 by eventual champion Dimitri Van den Bergh.

-Lukeman reached a maiden major televised final at the 2024 Grand Slam of Darts, the first qualifier in the competition's history to make the final, losing 16–3 to Luke Littler.
+Lukeman won four matches to qualify for the 2024 Grand Slam of Darts through the Tour Card holder qualifier.
+After winning his group, he defeated Ross Smith and Rob Cross before a 16–12 win over Mickey Mansell in the semi-finals made him the first qualifier to reach the final of the tournament.
+In his maiden PDC major final, he lost 16–3 to Luke Littler.